 Some caves and mountains hold Islamic history; they are a precious asset of the Kingdom.
 Those who know their importance and value visit it from far-off places.
 These caves and mountains are rich in Islamic history and are Islamic landmarks; extraordinary events have been associated with them.

 Jabal-e-Noor (Cave of Hira)

 The cave of Hira is located on the mountain of Noor (Jabal-e-Noor).
 It is about 3 km from Makkah.
-It takes about 1200 steps to reach the 270-meter high cave.
+It takes about 1200 steps to reach the 270-meter-high cave.

-The mountain of Thawr has housed the cave of Thawr which holds the story of the migration of the Prophet.
 The Quraish were looking for the Holy Prophet with evil intentions, but the Prophet and his companions hid in this cave.